SuzukaDev/suzukadev.github.io/content/articles/manuals/_index.md

 # main_classes = 'pixel-font' # classes for <main> element.
 Allows customization of each page.
 Example of use: add a class from `fonts.scss` to change the page font. (consolas-font, handwritten-font, etc).
 # # -------- DISPLAY OPTIONS --------
 # accent_color = "#ff168a" # customize the color for links, etc in the page
+# accent_color = "#708090" # customize the color for links, etc in the page
+accent_color = "#4682B4" # customize the color for links, etc in the page
+feature_image_background_color = "#4682B4" # If the featured_image has transparency, change this color for customizing the background color (default: transparent)
 # show_breadcrumbs = false
 # show_author = false
 # show_date = false